Where Are the Concorde Planes Now?

 Test and Development Concordes in France

-The very first prototype of the Concorde (F-WTSS) is on display at the Museum of Air and Space in Le Bourget, Paris.
-It performed its first flight on 2 March 1969 and its final flight 19 October 1973.
+The first prototype of the Concorde (F-WTSS) is on display at the Museum of Air and Space in Le Bourget, Paris.
+It performed its first flight on 2 March 1969 and its final flight on 19 October 1973.
 Engineers built this prototype to prove the supersonic calculations and verify the performance of the airframe.
-The invaluable data eventually allowed the designers to proceed with construction of the pre-production models.
+The invaluable data eventually allowed the designers to proceed with the construction of the pre-production models.

 Among the pre-production models was the F-WTSA which was the fourth aircraft built.
-It first flew on 10 January 1973 and was the first Concorde to have the shape and features of the future production models.
+It first flew on 10 January 1973 and was the first Concorde to have the shape and features of future production models.
 F-WTSA was also the first Concorde to fly to the United States when it touched down in Dallas on 20 September 1973.
-It featured British Airways livery on one side and Air France livery on the other side for several years.
+It featured British Airways livery on one side and Air France livery on the other for several years.
 F-WTSA is now displayed at Orly Airport at the Delta Museum in Paris.

 Another pre-production Concorde (F-WTSB) is on display at the Aeroscopia museum near the Airbus factory at Toulouse.
 It first flew on 6 December 1973 and had its last flight on 19 April 1985.
 It retired to the Aeroscopia museum with a total of 909 flying hours.

 Production Concordes in France

 The Aeroscopia museum is home to two Concordes.
 The museum also houses the F-BVFC Concorde, which performed its first flight on 9 July 1976 from Toulouse, where it was built.
 It was one of Air France's Concordes and retired with 14.332 flying hours.
 It served the last ever Air France Concorde flight on 27 June 2003.